duxsco/gentoo-installation/docs/post-boot_configuration.md

 ## 8.4.
 Package Cleanup

-Update packages and remove extraneous ones (should be only "app-editors/nano", "app-misc/yq", "app-portage/cpuid2cpuflags" and sys-apps/merge-usr) (copy&paste one after the other):
+Update packages and remove extraneous ones (copy&paste one after the other):

 ```shell
 emerge -atuDN @world